Telegram (software): Advertisements

 As part of the monetization model, Telegram can display advertisement banners for non-premium users in public channels with more than 1000 subscribers.
 The revenue of these advertisements is shared with the channel owner in form of Telegram's Toncoin crypto currency.
 As of August 2025, there was no option for channel owners to opt out of this mechanism.
 This is seen as an issue for non-profit organizations and similar entities who want to operate a Telegram channel.

 In August 2025, the German public media broadcaster NDR closed its tagesschau Telegram channel, which published summaries of news stories from the German television news service by the same name.
 The TV program and news stories are produced for the joint organization ARD to be simulcast by its members.
 The editorial staff was made aware of the advertisement by a Telegram user and the online magazine Übermedien.
 They argued the advertisements could be seen as a violation of the Rundfunkstaatsvertrag (Interstate Broadcasting Agreement), which places strict rules on how German public media broadcasters may generate revenue from advertisements, including an advertisement ban for online media apart from product placement.
 Additional criticism was expressed as some advertisements were described as "shady" or "fraudulent" offerings on sports bets.
-The NDR stated that they had not noticed these ads before, but closed the channel, stating that an advertisement-based accumulation of Toncoin, albeit unsolicited and not withdrawn, was unacceptable for a German public media broadcaster.
+The NDR said it had not noticed these ads before, but closed the channel, saying that an advertisement-based accumulation of Toncoin, albeit unsolicited and not withdrawn, was unacceptable for a German public media broadcaster.

+Use by scam syndicates

+In 2025, Telegram said it blocked Huione Guarantee, which Elliptic described as an escrow-style marketplace operating across thousands of Telegram channels and widely used by online scammers based in scam centers in Cambodia.
+Huione lists businessman Hun To, cousin of Cambodian Prime Minister Hun Manet, as a director.

+Use for sexual violence

+In 2024, German law enforcement uncovered an international criminal network operating on Telegram under the name "Fahrschule für Experten in Deutschland" (lit.
+'German Old Driver Driving School').
+Composed primarily of Chinese nationals residing in Europe and North America, the group used encrypted Telegram chats to coordinate, instruct, and share recorded media of drug-facilitated sexual assaults.
+Members used specialized automotive terminology as coded language to refer to victims.
+The group also facilitated the illegal sale and distribution of prescription sedatives and medical anesthetics.
+International law enforcement cooperation led to multiple arrests and convictions across several jurisdictions, including Germany, the United Kingdom, and the United States.